-- All pipes onboard the vessel should be included in the PMS and inspected at regular intervals to ensure there is no significant corrosion. - There is a risk when a section of a pipe is replaced that this will cause fractures on the sections that have not been replaced. - Pressure testing should be carried immediately after work has been carried out on any pipework.
-The thickness of the entire pipe should be measured. - It is strongly advised that no pipes other then fuel pipes pass through bunker tanks.
-Other media passing through fuel tanks can lead to contamination of the bunker as well as contamination of other media.
+- All pipes on board the vessel should be included in the PMS and inspected at regular intervals to ensure there is no significant corrosion. - There is a risk when a section of a pipe is replaced that this will cause fractures on the sections that have not been replaced. - Pressure testing should be carried out immediately after work has been carried out on any pipework.
+The thickness of the entire pipe should be measured. - It is strongly advised that no pipes other than fuel pipes pass through bunker tanks.
+Other media passing through fuel tanks can lead to contamination of the bunker as well as contamination of other media. - If a pipe with seawater passes through a HFO tank it should be recognised that this is a pipe that is likely to corrode faster than a pipe that is not passing through a heated tank with HFO. - If having pipes passing through the HFO tank is unavoidable, then these pipes should have an increased pipe thickness and should also have some kind of surface protection e.g. hot dip galvanizing or coated on the waterside.